 Car Accident Attorneys Serving Manchester and Other New Hampshire Communities

 Rear-end accidents can result in minor or catastrophic injuries, depending on the severity of the impact.
 They can be fender benders or high-speed collisions, and they are often caused by distracted driving behaviors like texting or cell phone use.
 If you have suffered harm in a rear-end collision that was caused by another person, you probably can recover damages for your injuries.
-A dedicated Manchester car accident lawyer at Kenison Law Office can help provide an evaluation of your situation and provide legal direction accordingly.
+A dedicated Manchester car accident lawyer at Kenison Law Office PLLC can help provide an evaluation of your situation and provide legal direction accordingly.
 While liability in these cases may seem obvious, the reality is that fault is not always straightforward, so having skilled legal counsel can make a difference in your case.

 Rear-End Collision Statistics

 A rear-end accident is one in which an automobile crashes into the automobile in front of it.
-Rear-end collisions are the leading type of automobile collisions in the country, with approximately 2.5 million rear-end impact crashes taking place each year.
+Rear-end collisions are the leading type of automobile collision in the country, with approximately 2.5 million rear-end impact crashes taking place each year.
 These collisions account for 6 percent of fatal auto accidents and 28 percent of all auto accidents in the U.S., according to the National Highway Traffic Safety Administration.
 Sadly, these accidents are also very common in New Hampshire.